cuulee/mobile-map-builder/README.md

 **Interactive**

-> Debugger will output to CLI
+> Interactive mode will enable a debugger to output everything to CLI

 ```bash
 $ docker-compose up